mpaskevi/phd/pages/01.blog/conference-proposal-submitted/item.md

 The format for this assignment is roughly similar to the [Conference Abstract](http://grav.madland.ca/blog/conference-abstract-submitted) assignment, except that it offers you more space and hence the opportunity to provide a degree of greater detail regarding what you imagine you might present.
 Length: 3 pages double-spaced (maximum), excluding works cited

+`still needs some cleanup of citations and such`

 ===

 !!!
 [Click here to view the history of this post in GitHub.](https://github.com/cmadland/phd/commits/master/EDCI614/Assignments/conference-proposal.md)